vincetiu8/chinese-practice/README.md

 - Gained Points On Success: the increase in a term's rank when a correct definition is entered
 - Starting Points: the rank a newly seen term will be assigned to
 - Minimum Gap Between Elements: the minimum number of other terms that will be seen before seeing a term again

+In addition to these variables, there are two more options regarding which way the pairs are quizzed:
+- Flip Terms: if the term and definition are flipped after successfully entering an answer
+- Ask Term: if the answer should be the term instead of the definition.
+Has no effect if Flip Pairs is true

 ## Linking with [Google Translate](https://translate.google.com/)
 This project can (optionally) be linked with the [Google Cloud Translation API](https://cloud.google.com/translate)